Obtaining informed consent is a basic ethical obligation and a legal requirement for researchers.

 When it may be used: Face-to-face research regardless of the overall risk of the study.

 Definition: Participant signs a shortened, non-English consent document in a language the participant understands.

 When it may be used: When the prospective participant has limited English proficiency and there is not enough time to translate the approved English version of the consent document into a language the participant understands.

 Definition: Participants consent to be in the study, but do not sign a consent form.

 When it may be used: Minimal risk research involving surveys sent through the mail or conducted over the internet, telephone interviews, or the collection of sensitive information without a written record that could identify participants.

 Waiver or Alteration of the Requirements for Informed Consent (HRP-410)

 Definition: The research is conducted without obtaining consent from the participant.

-Situations when it may be used: Medical chart reviews or analysis of existing data or in rare cases where secondary participants may be involved and it would either be prohibitive or potentially dangerous to obtain consent.
+When it may be used: Medical chart reviews; analysis of existing data; or, in rare cases, when secondary participants may be involved and it would be either prohibitive or potentially dangerous to obtain consent.